nickpourazima/rotary-phone-audio-guestbook/README.md

 ### Wiring

 #### Hook

+**Understanding Hook Types:** Depending on your rotary phone model, the hook switch may be Normally Closed (NC) or Normally Open (NO).
+When the phone is on the hook:

+- NC: The circuit is closed (current flows).
+- NO: The circuit is open (no current).

+To accommodate either type, you'll need to update the `config.yaml` with the appropriate hook type setting.

 - Use multimeter to do a continuity check to find out which pins control the hook: